Voice to Text

 After

 Forward each one to Scribe as you scroll.
-Short ones are free (3/day); anything landing in the 5-20 minute range is 2✦ per file.
+Short ones are free (3/day); anything landing in the 5-20 minute range is paid per file, with the exact price shown before you confirm.
 You end up with five readable transcripts instead of five things to listen to later.

 Who forwards a voice note to Scribe